Opentrons/ot3-firmware/README.md

 ## Run
 Connect to an STM32 nucleo board and run either:
 1. `make <TARGET>-debug` inside the build-cross folder
-2. or, `cmake --build ./build-stm32-cross --target <TARGET>-debug` from the top-level folder.
+2. or, `cmake --build ./build-cross --target <TARGET>-debug` from the top-level folder.

 ### Debug
 If you run into trouble starting a gcc connection to your nucleo board, you should (while connected to the board):

 Start openocd:
+1. Navigate to `stm32-tools/openocd/Darwin`

-`./bin  Scripts/Darwin/board/st_nucleo_f3.cfg`
+2. `./bin  scripts/board/st_nucleo_f3.cfg`

 Start gcc:
 1. `./stm32-tools/gcc-arm-embedded/Darwin/bin/arm-none-eabi-gdb-py <TARGET>`